securekubernetes/securekubernetes/docs/scenario_2_defense.md

 It works!

-I should call the boss about this incident.
+I should tell the boss about this.